Read it in 20 Mins

 Here are some examples of how Data Science is used across various domains:

 These examples are hardly the tip of the iceberg.
 There are a whole lot of domains and applications where Data Science is needed for businesses to thrive.

-We hope you enjoyed reading this data science learning path blog, and it helped you feel more confident about Data Science and all the aspects needed in order to become a Data Scientist.
-There are a lot of data scientist job scope out there for you to explore.
+We hope you enjoyed reading this data science learning path blog and that it helped you feel more confident about Data Science and all the aspects needed in order to become a Data Scientist.
+There is a lot of data scientist job scopes out there for you to explore.
 All you need is a hunger for knowledge and a positive attitude.
 If you follow the above data science learning path steps sincerely, nothing can stop you from becoming a successful Data Scientist.
 How long does it take to become a Data Scientist?
 Well, that depends on you and your learning curve.
 But you can easily look into 6 months of preparation before you are job ready.
-You can also check KnowledgeHut’s Data Science Course in India as an option to kickstart your journey.
+You can also check KnowledgeHut’s Data Science course in India as an option to kickstart your journey.

 While Data Science is a field that focuses on how to process, analyze, and model data, computer science is a much broader field having a wide variety of applications to it.
 So comparing difficulties, Data Science will come out to be a much easier field than Computer Science.

 You do not need to know complete Python in order to pursue Data Science.
 You should be familiar with the fundamentals of programming with Python and the relevant libraries that are used for various Data Science and Machine Learning functions.
 Some of the most important libraries to know are Pandas, Numpy, SciKit Learn, Matplotlib, Seaborn, etc.